“Personal Information” means any information/data that is capable of identifying you.

 We do not pass on your information for commercial purposes and we take all reasonable steps to ensure that our information is kept up to date and rectified if necessary.
 It is also your responsibility to inform us of any personal information changes.

 How long we keep your information

 We have a legal obligation to retain your clinical paper records for 8 years after the conclusion of treatment.
-If the record relates to a child or young person the records must be kept until that patient’s 25th birthday or eight years after death.
+If the record relates to a child or young person the records must be kept until that patient’s 25th birthday.

-We may retain electronic records indefinitely for use if you return for another episode of care and for analytical purposes.
+We may retain electronic records indefinitely for use if you return for another episode of care.

 How we protect your information